 Throughout the nation, colleges have been embracing practices that focus on safeguarding, rather than punishing, students who abuse alcohol or illicit drugs, often at the suggestion of students themselves.
 Such institutions stress that their intent is not to be permissive, and that their rules against underage drinking and illicit-drug possession remain in effect.
 Nevertheless, faced with the persistent risk of alcohol-related student deaths, a national upsurge in opioid overdoses, and nationwide spates of medical emergencies among consumers of “club drugs,” the colleges have been showing a willingness to suspend enforcement of their rules if necessary to keep students from being harmed. – Schmidt, Peter (2016, September 13).
 Colleges Embrace Streetwise Tactics to Prevent Substance-Abuse Deaths.
 The Chronicle of Higher Education. http://www.chronicle.com/article/Colleges-Embrace-Streetwise/237763

-Students for Sensible Drug Policy publishes the Campus Drug Policy Gradebook as a resource for students, administrators, and other members of campus communities who seek to ground their approach to drugs in health, safety, and education.
+Students for Sensible Drug Policy publishes the U.S. Campus Drug Policy Gradebook as a resource for students, administrators, and other members of campus communities who seek to ground their approach to drugs in health, safety, and education.

 Campus Policy Grading Criteria